Nuclear power in the UK

 What is the current state of nuclear energy in the UK?

-The majority of the UK’s current nuclear capacity is due to be decommissioned in the next decade.
+The majority of the UK’s current nuclear capacity is due to be decommissioned over the next decade.

-To replace this lost capacity, the future of nuclear energy is relying on two new sites: Hinkley Point C, which is under construction, and Sizewell C, which is in the final stages of planning.
+To replace this lost capacity, the future of nuclear energy relies on two new sites: Hinkley Point C, which began construction in 2017, and Sizewell C, which began construction in late 2025.

 The UK’s ageing nuclear power stations